YOUR RESEARCH, YOUR ARCHIVES

-The Scottdale Mill collection contains statements of accounts, cash books, checks, payroll lists, stock certificates, itemized account journals, W-2 forms and other items from Georgia Duck and Cordage, Estates of J.J.
+The Scottdale Mills collection contains statements of accounts, cash books, checks, payroll lists, stock certificates, itemized account journals, W-2 forms and other items from Georgia Duck and Cordage, Estates of J.J.
 Scott, Scottdale Mills and Whittier Mills.
 The collection begins in 1899 and contains records through 2008.
 There are 112 ledger books.
 There is also tax information and the paperwork from renewing the charter in 1949.
-The collection includes lists of prices that individuals paid for Scottdale cemetery plots, Scottdale Mill ephemera and proposed warehouse plans.
-See above for additional Scott Investiment Company ledger.
+The collection includes lists of prices that individuals paid for Scottdale cemetery plots, Scottdale Mills ephemera and proposed warehouse plans.
+See above for additional Scott Investment Company ledger.

 Access is restricted as the books are kept in cooler basement storage for safety.
 Please call ahead.